ckarwin/Galactic_Center_Machine_Learning/README.md

 The goal of the method contained outlined in this repository is to construct a spatial template for the excess gamma-ray emission that may result from the underpredicted CO12 in regions of high density.

+## Getting the MOPRA Data <br />
 Our analysis is based on the Mopra survey of CO12, CO13, and CO18, available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LH3BDN).
-The data covers a Galacic longitude and latitude of (degrees) 300 < l < 350 and |b|<0.5, respectively.
-The data is only available in 1X1 deg fields.
+The observations cover Galacic longitudes and latitudes of (degrees) 300 < l < 350 and |b|<0.5, respectively.
+The data is only available in 1x1 deg fields.
 <br />

-## Converting the Mopra Data to Column Densities in Galacto-Centric Radii <br />
+## Converting the Mopra Data to Column Densities in GalactoCentric Radii <br />

-  - The brightness temperature of the gas is given in data cubes, with dimensions of longitude, latitude, and gas velocity.
-The first step to process the raw data is to run **plot_rotation.py**, which calls **gas_strucutre_module.py**.
-Use the source file **GRB170817A.source**.
-This is the source file for a GRB, with spectrum and light curve determined from the files **GRB170817A_main_peak_mid.dat** and **GRB170817A_LC.dat**, respectively.
+  - The brightness temperature of the gas is stored in a data cube, with dimensions of longitude, latitude, and gas velocity.
+The first step to process the data is to run **plot_rotation.py**, which calls **gas_strucutre_module.py**.

+ - The plot_rotation code defines the function the describes the radial velocity of the gas relative to the local standard of rest, which dependends on Galactic longitude and Galactocentric radius.
+  This is defined in terms of the Galactic rotational velocity curve from Clemons 1985, which is the GALPROP standard.

+  - The radial velocity is used to place the gas at Galactocentric radii, and we define 17 radial bins.

+  - The corresponding plot is shown below:

   ![Alt text](rotational_information.png)